Ren'Py vs Pixi’VN

 Development possibilities

-Ren'Py is a engine designed only for creating visual novels.
+Ren'Py is an engine designed only for creating visual novels.
 Adding complex functionality through Python that goes beyond the development of a normal visual novel is very complicated and is not recommended by the Ren'Py team.
-It does not have package/library manager.
+It does not have a package/library manager.

 Pixi’VN is an npm library that allows you to create visual novels.
-So if you want you can use this library in a project that is not natively a visual novel. npm is a package manager for JavaScript and the world's largest software registry.
+You can also use this library in a project that is not natively a visual novel. npm is a package manager for JavaScript and the world's largest software registry.

 Longevity and ease of internal development

-Ren'Py born in 2004 and is still used today.
-It is a very stable and mature project.
-Ren'Py in addition to including the development of its own library for visual novels also includes the development of Ren'Py language
+Ren'Py, in addition to including the development of its own library for visual novels, also includes the development of Ren'Py language

 and Pygame_sdl2